ElvBry/ESP-NOW_intercom_project/README.md

 Rather than working directly on main, you make a new branch for your task.
 This keeps your work isolated until you’re ready to merge.

-Naming convention: feature/… for new stuff, bugfix/… for fixes, docs/… for documentation changes.
+Naming convention: feature/, fix/, docs/, chore/, restructure/
 1. git checkout -b feature/blink-led # -b both creates and switches to the new branch.

 make changes, commit (message with ) and push: